AriFordsham/GHCWiki/commentary/compiler/recompilation-avoidance.md

     *export-list hash* and *decls*.
   - The *export-list hash*, which depends on

-    - The *export-list hash* hashes the export list itself.
-The export-list hash only depends on the names of the exports for the modules.
-The types of these exports are ignored in calculating the hash.
+    - The export list itself.
+The export-list hash only depends on the *names* of the exports for the modules.
+The *types* of these exports are ignored in calculating the hash.
 Only a change of name or removal or addition of an export will change the hash.
 Not a type change of definition change.
     - the *orphan hash*, which depends on all the orphan instances/rules in the, and the orphan hashes of all orphan modules below this module in the dependency tree (see [Orphans](commentary/compiler/recompilation-avoidance#orphans)).
     - the package dependencies (see [Package Version Changes](commentary/compiler/recompilation-avoidance#package-version-changes)).
 - *exports*: what the module exports